tsunami643/blog/_posts/2026-08-12-ti15-team-guide.md

   </table>
 </div>

-Believe it or not, but this is actually the first season since the Yatoro+Collapse roster formed that Spirit has come into TI without a single event victory under their belt.
+Believe it or not, this is actually the first season since the Yatoro+Collapse roster formed that Spirit has come into TI without a single event victory under their belt.
 Even their maiden TI in 2021 had some rando T2/T3 first places, but this season?
 Nada.

 **What would success look like?** I mean it's Spirit, so you can never *really* count them out.
 But how many pieces of the Spirit of Theseus can you remove before it's no longer Spirit?
 Miposhka not captaining?
 Silent not coaching?
 Collapse not collapsing?